StephanieGalindo10/Crystal-Dragon-Game/README.md

 The app should show the number of games the player wins and loses.
 To that end, do not refresh the page as a means to restart the game.

+Technologies Used
+Jquery for Dom Manipulation
+HTML
+CSS
+Javascript